 Vermont has comprehensive nondiscrimination laws inclusive of sexual orientation and gender identity.
 Changing gender markers on a birth certificate requires a court order but no surgery.
 Changing the gender markers on a driver’s license, which includes a nonbinary option, does not require any supporting documentation at all.

 Conversion therapy for minors is banned in Vermont.
 Youths in foster care have strong protections against discrimination or mistreatment on the basis of sexual orientation or gender identity.
-There is no religious exemption that would allow adoption agencies to discriminate against prospective LGBT+ parents.
+There is no religious exemption that would allow adoption agencies to discriminate against prospective LGBTQ+ parents.

-Vermont’s Governor and U.S. Senators consistently speak and vote in favor of LGBT+ equality and inclusion.
+Vermont’s Governor and U.S. Senators consistently speak and vote in favor of LGBTQ+ equality and inclusion.
 Religious organizations are allowed to make employment decisions that “promote the religious principles for which it is established or maintained.”
 This exemption does not allow employers to use religious beliefs as a justification for discrimination.

 Download this report to learn how and why Out Leadership created the LGBTQ+ Business Climate Index for the 50 U.S. States, with important details about our methodology, including our data standards and practices.
 NOTE: *HIV criminalization laws are discriminatory and ineffective.
 These laws fail to account for advances made in treating and controlling HIV, may deter people from getting tested and seeking treatment, and can exacerbate the stigma targeting people living with HIV and LGBTQ+ people.Our Methodology